 Viski Raye Faceted Crystal Wine Glasses Set of 2

 Buy Now →I’m such a big fan of the faceted line from Viski.
-In addition to these faceted wine glasses, check out their gorgeous martini glasses featured in my Hazelnut Espresso Martini.
+You should also check out their gorgeous martini glasses featured in my Hazelnut Espresso Martini.

 These faceted crystal stemless glasses aren’t your average set of glasses – the facets will make any wine sparkle, literally.
 Not only do they look stunning but the flavor profile is enhanced in both reds and whites.
 Imagine light dancing through the glass as you sip, making each drink a mini-celebration.